-The Karin laboratory studies potentially pharmacologically regulated signaling pathways.
-The laboratory has several generated mouse models, both general and tissue-specific for which to characterize the importance of the inflammatory cascade.
-Dr. Karin has also produced transgenic mice that express a degradation resistance mutant of NF-kB in various cell types.
-Dr. Karin also studies the signaling pathways leading from the TNF and IL-1 receptors to activation of various MAP kinases, including JNKs and p38.
-Trainees are able to participate in studies on the function of these kinases in various inflammatory and immune responses, as well as in mucosal inflammation and epithelial and lamina propria immunocyte biology.
-Trainees will be able to participate in Dr. Karin's studies of the IkB kinases and their role in inflammatory and autoimmune diseases and cancer.
+Dr. Michael Karin studies signaling and transcriptional pathways and their functions in inflammation and cancer.
+The laboratory has generated several mouse models, both general and tissue-specific in order to characterize the importance of the inflammatory cascade.
+His group investigates the signaling pathways leading from the TNF and IL-1 receptors to activate various MAP kinases, including JNKs and p38.
+Trainees are able to participate in studies on the function of these kinases in various inflammatory and immune responses, as well as in mucosal inflammation and epithelial and lamina propria immunobiology.
+He is currently collaborating with Dr. Boland, a recent T32-supported trainee, as well as with multiple GI faculties.

 Mitchell Kronenberg, PhD - LIAI